Skip to Content

 Siemens AG / Mobility

-As it is not always possible to transfer more freight traffic to the rail, this traffic will have to be carried by trucks that combine reliable service with minimum environmental impact.
-The eHighway is twice as efficient as internal combustion engines.
+Transferring freight transport to rail has its limitations.
+Consequently the transport will need to be carried out by trucks that combine reliable service with minimum environmental impact.
+The eHighway system is twice as efficient as conventional internal combustion engines.
 The Siemens innovation supplies trucks with power from an overhead contact line.
-This means that not only is energy consumption cut in half but also local air pollution is reduced.
+This means that not only energy consumption is cut by half but also local air pollution is reduced.

 The first eHighway system on a public road opened in June 2016.
 For the coming two years, a Siemens catenary system for trucks will be tested on a two-kilometer stretch of the E16 highway north of Stockholm.
 The trial will use two diesel hybrid vehicles manufactured by Scania and adapted, in collaboration with Siemens, to operate under the catenary system.
 During the two-year trial, Sweden's Transport Administration Trafikverket and Gävleborg County want to create a knowledge base on whether the Siemens eHighway system is suitable for future commercial use and further deployment.
 As part of its climate protection strategy, Sweden has committed to having a fossil fuel independent transport sector by 2030.